blbadger/blbadger.github.io/generative-adversarials.md

 Plotting this equation with $p$ on the x-axis and $H(x)$ on the y-axis, we have
 ![entropy]({{https://blbadger.github.io}}/misc_images/entropy.png)

-Shannon entropy is largest where $p = 1-p = 1/2$.
+Shannon entropy is largest where $p = 1-p = 1/2$, which is precisely what we are attempting
 --->

 ### Implementing a GAN

-The process of training a generative adversarial network may be thought of as consisting of many iterations of the two steps of our minimax program above: first the discriminator is taught how to differentiate between real and generated images by applying the binary cross-entropy loss to a discriminator's predictions for a set of generated samples and their labels followed by real samples and their labels,
+The process of training a generative adversarial network may be thought of as consisting of many iterations of the two steps of our approximate minimax program above: first the discriminator is taught how to differentiate between real and generated images by applying the binary cross-entropy loss to a discriminator's predictions for a set of generated samples and their labels followed by real samples and their labels,

 ```python
 def train_generative_adversaries(dataloader, discriminator, discriminator_optimizer, generator, generator_optimizer, loss_fn, epochs):